Finn-Land/IoTCourseMP/Finn/Reflections/reflection06/README.md

 #### Create and initialize new node
 - Start with creating a new node folder
 - Edit board if needed
-- Add sensors and actuators
+- Add sensors and actuators to setup.cpp, the code for these can be found in the "Documentation"tab.
 - Initialize code on board

 #### Finding documentation